sabeeh-ck/Early_warning/README.md

-# 🐾 Early Warning System for Wildlife Detection
+# 🐾 Early Warning System for Wildlife Detection and Deterrence

 An integrated web and vision-based system for early detection of wild animals near forest zones.
 This project aims to assist forest departments by improving wildlife monitoring, reducing human-animal conflict, and speeding up response times.